 So, how is it that many sinners begin ‘to glory in their shame’ Php 3:19?
 Where, when and how did they lose their shame of sin?
 This happens because they change their peer group and adopt different standards.
 ‘Be not deceived: evil companions corrupt good manners’ 1Cor 15:33.
 ‘Wicked people shall press ahead towards more evil’ 2Tim 3:13, because this is the standard of their peer group.

-John Bunyan in The Pilgrim’s Progress identifies Shame.
-Christian thought that he was wrongly named for he was a bold fellow.
-He was ashamed of religion and not ashamed of making others ashamed of it also.
+John Bunyan in The Pilgrim’s Progress writes of a character called Shame.
+Christian thought that he was wrongly named because, although he was ashamed of religion, yet he was a bold fellow who was not ashamed of making others ashamed of religion also.

 Shame is the motivating force behind peer group pressure, which takes young people away from the Gospel.
 The first step towards removing this shame about the Gospel is to change one’s companions.
 The godly Psalmist said: ‘I am a companion of all them that fear Thee, and of them that keep Thy precepts’ Ps 119:63.